Gimpeh/GimpOCD/README.md

 Features;

-Battery Widget - for monitoring power metrics
+Battery Widget - for monitoring power metrics.
+You may connect any combination of an INSANE amount of battery objects.
+(For example; 100 LSC's + 2 Battery Buffers + 2 4-slot Battery Buffers + 3 Power Sub-Stations)

 Item Monitoring - Interface with an ME system and allows selecting Items to keep track of (display on the HUD coming soon)